 The registration of the Client’s employees name, address, email address, role, company and company’s address on the Learnerbly app for the purpose of establishing a user account with Learnerbly and engaging users through internal communications and for which the Client has obtained the employee’s explicit consent.

 - Personal data will be shared with agreed sub-processors which are compliant with Data Protection Laws.
 These are:

-- Zapier (https://zapier.com/privacy/), a provider of integrations services based in the US who have declared compliance with the EU-US Privacy Shield Framework, as set forth by the US Department of Commerce, covering the collection, use and retention of personal data transferred from the UK/EU to the United States.
+- Zapier, (https://zapier.com/help/account/data-management/zapiers-data-processing-addendum), a provider of integrations services based in the US who have declared compliance with the EU-US Privacy Shield Framework, as set forth by the Standard Contractual Clauses, as approved by the European Commission under Decision 2010/87/EU, covering the collection, use and retention of personal data transferred from the UK/EU

 - Personal data will be shared with the applicable resource supplier for the purposes of booking or purchasing the requested training activity in order to make it accessible to the Client’s employee